HSE are not planning any major update to regulations this year but as always the devil is in the detail.

 As from 12 February there is an updated HSE approved first aid kit that complies with BS 8599 standards.
 If you are buying new first aid kits for your work premises the best thing is to buy the new ones. which have slight changes to the contents.
 You can, as always, do your own risk assessment and have kits made up to suit your particular work situation, but it may well be easier to buy standard BS complient kits which will suffice unless you have a particular risk that requires certain contents in your kits.
 Existing 'old' style first aid kits will still be available for a year and current ones are still accpetable.
 It is at the time of replacing the new ones should be considered.

 Do you keep records of all the training your employees do.
-Good records are always a good foundation to build suitability and quality of training on.
+Good records are always a good foundation to build suitability and quality of training on as well as proving training previously undertaken.